 - Work that was not built as indicated in the approved Issued for Construction drawings

 - Work that fails to meet specified tolerances as established in the project specifications

 - Work that is being performed using non-approved methods or standards

 - Failure to follow the approved testing and inspection plan

 - Testing results demonstrate that the product does not meet established and approved standards

 - Material used that has not been approved as a substitute (equal or similar)

 - Design is not accurate and does not represent actual field conditions

 - Approved procedure was not followed, and quality defects have been identified by the project team

 Non Conformance Report Consequences

 What to Do When You Receive an NCR

 If you are the recipient of an NCR, you must act promptly and at a minimum follow these steps for a quick resolution:

 - Meet with the person issuing the NCR.

 - Implement the corrective action and make sure through an inspection process that the issue has been solved adequately.

-- Respond with a formal letter or other document, outlining the process that led to the action that triggered the NCR, documenting the action to solve the issue, and explaining the steps taken to prevent the problem from recurring.
+- Respond with a formal letter or another document, outlining the process that led to the action that triggered the NCR, documenting the action to solve the issue, and explaining the steps taken to prevent the problem from recurring.